 Within 5 days of receipt of the notice of the Hearing Officer or Hearing Panel Composition, both parties may provide to the Hearing Officer or Chair of the Hearing Panel a list of witnesses, if any, that they propose be called to testify and a brief description of each proposed witness's connection to and/or knowledge of the issues in dispute.
-A party generally cannot include a witness on the prehearing witness list unless the witness was identified during the investigation.

-Additionally, the Hearing Officer/Hearing Panel may request witnesses provide testimony if not included in the parties' lists but identified in the investigation report if the witness is relevant and necessary to determining the outcome.
+A party generally cannot include a witness on the pre-hearing witness list unless the witness was identified during the investigation.
+Additionally, the Hearing Officer/Hearing Panel may request witnesses provide testimony, even if not included in the parties' witness lists, if the witness is relevant and necessary to determining the outcome and otherwise identified in the investigation report.
 The parties may provide an expert witness or witnesses, at their own expense, if the Hearing Officer/Panel determines that expert witness will provide testimony relevant to any factual question presented.
 Expert witnesses must be included in the witness list in order to be considered by the Hearing Officer/Panel.